patch-e/Passwird-Deals/README.md

 ====
 - 3rd party component licenses added to the About view
 - Consistent text shadowing added to black text on top of gray background colors
+- Swapped PullToRefreshView for ISRefreshControl
+- Revamped About view
+- Added Github link to About view
+- Bug fixes

 v2.1
 ====